xray-imaging/2bm-docs/docs/source/ops/item_006.rst

 FDT data transfer
 =================

+`Fast Data Transfer <https://fast-data-transfer.github.io>`_ is an open source application for efficient data transfers capable of reading and writing at disk speed over wide area networks (with standard TCP)

 Linux to Linux
 --------------

+At the APS FDT in available at /APSshare/bin/fdt.jar, in the example below replace /APSshare/bin/ with the folder where you installed fdt.jar.

 To copy data from the data collection machine (pg10ge) to the data analysis machine (tomo1):